 - Eliminate all sources of standing water around your home and property and properly maintain ornamental ponds, pools, and spas.

 - Request FREE mosquitofish from your local vector control district for placement in out-of-order swimming pools, spas, and ponds to control mosquito breeding.

-- Contact the Greater Los Angeles County Vector Control District at (562)944-9656 or online HERE to report any significant mosquito problems in your neighborhood or online.
+- Contact the Greater Los Angeles County Vector Control District at (562)944-9656 or online HERE to report any significant mosquito problems in your neighborhood.
 The District strongly encourages you to report any mosquito activity near vacant or foreclosed homes and abandoned swimming pools in your neighborhood.